KristianHolsheimer/keras-gym/doc/misc/glossary.rst

             (s, a) \mapsto Q(s,a)\ \in\ \mathbb{R}

-        This function approximator is implemented by :class:`QFunctionTypeI
+        This function approximator is implemented by :class:`GenericQTypeI
-        <keras_gym.value_functions.QFunctionTypeI>`.
+        <keras_gym.value_functions.GenericQTypeI>`.

     type-II state-action value function